-The microscopic Maxwell equations (1.43) derived in Chapter 1 are valid on all scales where a classical description is good.
+The microscopic Maxwell equations (1.45) derived in Chapter 1 are valid on all scales where a classical description is good.
 However, when macroscopic matter is present, it is sometimes convenient to use the corresponding macroscopic Maxwell equations (in a statistical sense) in which auxiliary, derived fields are introduced in order to incorporate effects of macroscopic matter when this is immersed fully or partially in an electromagnetic field.

-6.1 Electric Polarisation and Displacement
+6.1 Electric polarisation and displacement

-In certain cases, for instance in engneering applications, it may be convenient to separate the influence of an external electric field on free charges and on neutral matter in bulk.
-This view, which, as we shall see, has certain limitations, leads to the introduction of (di)electric polarisation and (di)electric displacement.
+In certain cases, for instance in engneering applications, it may be convenient to separate the influence of an external electric field on free charges on the one hand and on neutral matter in bulk on the other.
+This view, which, as we shall see, has certain limitations, leads to the introduction of (di)electric polarisation and magnetisation which, in turn, justifies the introduction of two help quantities, the electric displacement vector D and the magnetising field H.